lorenja8/objectDetection/README.md

 ### main.py

 ### camera_calibration.py
+Its purpose is to find distortion and camera coefficients describing the specific camera used.

 ### aruco.py
+Apart from detecting arbitrary object, the program can identify so called Aruco markers.
+This functionality is implemented in the file aruco.py.
+It allows the program to detect a marker, calculate its position with respect to the camera, and in turn calculate the position of the camera with respect to the marker.

 ### object_detection.py
+This file defines methods for detecting objects in a two-channel image, as well as different types of masks to obtain such a two-channel image.

 ### tracker.py
 The file defines an Euclidean tracker method (update) which matches object detections on separate frames and matches them to one another.
 It does so based on the distance of the detections - if an object in one image is detected near an object in a the following image, they are considered the same object.
 The output of the method is a dictionary of objects and their ids.